-Lip clefts may be detected by antenatal scans at around 20 weeks of gestation.
+Lip clefts may be detected by antenatal scans (ultrasound) at around 20 weeks of gestation.
 A prenatal ultrasound is a test that uses sound waves to create pictures of the developing baby (fetus).
-However, many are not noticed on these early scans so not all parents are forewarned.
-Palate defects alone are not usually seen on scan.
+However, many are not noticed on these early scans, so not all parents are forewarned.
+Palate defects alone are not usually seen on ultrasound scan.

-What problems can cleft lip and palate (CLP) cause?
+What problems can cleft lip and palate cause?

 As CLP may be very visible, it can be a shock to new parents.
-Unsurprisingly, CLP can sometimes affect the way a mother initially bonds with her baby.
+CLP can sometimes affect the way a mother initially bonds with her baby.
 However, some mothers say they quickly came around to accepting their baby's unusual appearance, so that after a short time it no longer seems strange.

 If both parents are unaffected but have a baby with a cleft, the chance of the next child being affected is around 1 in 40.
 If one of the parents has a cleft, the risk of a cleft in their baby is about 1 in 20 for each pregnancy.

-Smoking around the time of conception and in the first ten weeks increases the risk.
+- Smoking around the time of conception and in the first ten weeks seems to increase the risk.

-Alcohol use in the first twelve weeks of pregnancy, particularly binge drinking, also increases the risk.
+- Alcohol use in the first twelve weeks of pregnancy, particularly if you are binge drinking, also increases the risk.

-Researchers are unsure whether a shortage of folic acid, of other vitamins, and of zinc are important, and whether cholesterol levels may be important.
+- Researchers are unsure whether a shortage of folic acid, of other vitamins, and of zinc are important, and whether cholesterol levels may be important.
 See the separate leaflet called Diet and Lifestyle during Pregnancy for further information on antenatal care.

-What are the types of cleft lip and palate (CLP)?
+What are the types of cleft lip and palate?

-CLP usually involves the upper lip and/or palate.
-Very rarely other parts of the face are affected.
+CLP usually involves only the upper lip and/or palate.
+Very rarely other parts of the face are also affected.

 Cleft palate (with or without cleft lip)